Society for Promotion of Community Standards: Activities

 Since 1995, the SPCS has taken sixteen appeals to the Film and Literature Board of Review and succeeded in three of them.
-In 1995 the SPCS succeeded in having one porn video banned and in 1996 it had scenes cut from another on appeal.
+In 1995 the SPCS succeeded in having one pornographic video banned and in 1996 it had scenes cut from another on appeal.
 Since then every appeal that the SPCS has sought has resulted in the same or a lower classification.
 Ironically, former Chief Censor Bill Hastings, whom the SPCS campaigned to remove from Office, was a member of the Board that allowed the two successful appeals.

 In 2006 the SPCS began to criticise the financial management of the OFLC.
 It complained to the Auditor General that the OFLC was inefficient and mismanaged taxpayer funds.
 The Auditor General dismissed the SPCS's complaint, stating that "no evidence of waste was found during the course of the audit" of the OFLC.

 SPCS is also strongly opposed to the promotion of equal rights for lesbians and gays.
 In 2000, the Court of Appeal of New Zealand ruled that the Films, Videos, and Publications Classification Act 1993 could not be interpreted to ban two American anti-gay videos produced by Jeremiah Films.
 The SPCS was not the originator of the appeal over the videos but was a strong supporter of the Court's decision.

 In 2011, the SPCS submitted Bruce LaBruce's gay horror film LA Zombie to the Film and Literature Board of Review for reclassification.
 The Board President, Dr Don Mathieson agreed with the SPCS that the film should be reclassified "objectionable" due to its major focus on graphic, gratuitous and offensive depictions of necrophilia - and other "sexual or physical conduct of a degrading or demeaning nature" and thereby banned.
 However, the remaining four Board members upheld the original R18 classification.
 Subsequently, the film was screened at Out Takes/Real Queer Film Festival run by Real Queer Inc in Auckland and Wellington.